This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 - Click Next to proceed to the next step.

-Analytics for IoT will test the connection to the data source and attempt to sample the data.
+Velocity will test the connection to the data source and attempt to sample the data.
 If the connection is successful, it will then attempt to derive the schema of the data, which you will explore next.

 Confirm the data schema